 Take younger siblings on college trips.
 It’s nice to have time alone with your child on these visits too, but if you have siblings that aren’t that far behind, it’s a great opportunity to get a two-fer.
 The conversations about the school will differ of course, but they are valuable in helping create those future lists.
 An addendum: if you are already planning travel near a college, swing by and check it out even if it’s just a walk through campus.

 Knowing how things will change means we leap at chances to create memories

 together when we can.
 Whether it was doing an escape room together, hitting the road, taking an international trip, or even just hanging at home watching movies, we focus less on ourselves and more on just being together.
 Most of the time.
-We are a regular family and sometimes our individual corners save lives.
+We are a regular family and sometimes retreating to our individual corners save lives.
 But we ARE mindful of our time now in ways that make for an overall better family life.

 While it’s true that my family will not be off this college-launching ride for awhile, it’s definitely more fun the second time around.
 We are happier sending another kid to college not because we love her less, but because we are appreciating the moment more.
 This time around we have clearer eyes to see what lies ahead: a chance to watch her knock it out of the ballpark.
 Watch out, world, she’s on her way!
 Stay tuned for what I learn as we launch 3, 4, and 5!

 Oh, you know how we love a good booklist!
 In fact, our last one was so chock full of good reads that you might want to give it another look.
 As Erin is currently teaching middle school, we thought it was time to put together a list for the younger set too.
 Sometimes, tweens are hard sells on a book, but these reads are so good, their stories so compelling, that even the most reluctant reader will succumb to their charms.
 So here it is: a tween booklist guaranteed to hit that reading sweet spot for your favorite young reader!